-We hope that you’re already using our Brochures and Retail Folders – there’s no better way to educate your clients about NATULIQUE, while they’re patiently waiting for their appointment in the salon’s lobby!
-Did you know that our marketing materials are printed on recyclable paper?
+We hope that you’re already using our Brochures and Retail Folders – there’s no better way to educate your clients about NATULIQUE while they’re patiently waiting for their appointment in the salon’s lobby!
+Did you know that our marketing material is printed on recyclable paper?

 You’ve probably heard a lot about our cradle-to-cradle rock paper.

 It is made of limestone and contains absolutely no wood fibre, unlike traditional paper.

 Moreover, not even a drop of water is used in its production process.
 Its binding agent contains zero hazardous chemicals and emits only a very low percentage of CO2 when burned.